Pixelrobin/php-feather/README.md

 For more information on Feather itself, please refer to their [README](https://github.com/feathericons/feather).

-This project is still in an early stage, and I'm still pretty new to PHP.
+This project is still in an early stage.
 Suggestions are welcome!

 ## Important!
 This library isn't considered 'stable' yet!
 To use it, you need to set `minimum-stability` to `dev` in your project's composer.json!